Moses Van Campen: Personal life and later life

 His father and younger brother died in 1780, during an Indian attack, which Van Campen himself survived.
 After the Revolutionary War was over, Van Campen lived in Angelica, New York.
-He was friends with Captain Horatio Jones, met Van Campen when Van Campen was captured in 1782.
+He was friends with Captain Horatio Jones, who met Van Campen when Van Campen was captured in 1782.
 Van Campen was a freemason since at least 1808.
 He also enjoyed wrestling.

 After retiring from the army, Van Campen married Margaret McClure, a daughter of James McClure, and owned a farm and estate for several years.
 He later purchased a tract of land near Briar Creek and remained there for five years.
 He moved to a little-settled area of New York in 1795, near the community of Almond.
 He then moved to the community of Angelica in 1805.
 In New York, he was employed as a surveyor and surveyed approximately 150,000 acres of land over the course of several years.
 He also aided in the creation of a number of important roads in the area.

 In 1807, Van Campen was appointed to be one of the judges of the first court in Allegany County, New York.
 In the same year, he was appointed treasurer of Allegany County, a position he held until 1822.
 He also was a freeholder in 1808, 1809, and 1811.
 He, along with two other people, was chosen to build the Allegany County Courthouse and Allegany County Jail.
 Van Campen was a Justice of the Peace from 1812 to 1814.
 He was chosen to be the Commissioner of Loans for Allegany County in 1808, and he held this position until 1831, when he moved to Dansville.
 Van Campen was Allegany County's county treasurer from 1814 to 1826 and a constable in 1815.
 He was also an election inspector in 1824, an Assessor in 1824 and 1826, and Deputy County Clerk of Allegany County in 1828.

 Van Campen helped build the Presbyterian Church of Angelica, New York, was ordained in 1812, and served at the church from 1812 to 1831.

 Van Campen became paralysed due to illness in 1845, but recovered in 1847.
 He died in Angelica, New York, on October 15, 1849, at age 92.

 Legacy

 In 1933, the Hotel Moses Van Campen opened in Benton, Pennsylvania.
 There was once a Moses Van Campen chapter of the Daughters of the American Revolution.

+Moses Van Campen Boulder in Caneadea, with a memorial tablet, marks the location where Moses Van Campen ran the gauntlet as a prisoner of the Seneca people.